TransparentHealth/mu2/transport/creating-direct-certificates-using-vmware.md

 5. Navigate to folder extracted in step 1 and select the file "Direct certGen - Ubuntu64-bit.vmx" and click "Open".
 6. When the virtual VM is completely booted you will see a Desktop.
+There is no password or login required, but the user and password are: ubuntu/adm1nD1r3ct
 7. Press Ctrl-Alt-T to open up a terminal window.
-8. Start the certGen tool by typing the following.
+8. Start the certGen tool.

-Type this into the terminal
+Type this into the terminal:

     cd direct/tools
     ./certGen.sh